 The more cynical portrayals of attorneys there are, the harder it is for confused people to ask one for help.
 Two big sources of that misinformation are people close to the injured person and advocates of tort reform.

 First, people close to the victim sometimes caution them that lawyers are bad news.
 Respectfully, they should knock that off.
-If someone is hurt by negligence, the least-useful thing anyone can do--no matter his personal motives or beliefs--is to say "Don't get help; lawyers will just make it worse."
+If someone is hurt by negligence, the least useful thing anyone can do—no matter their personal motives or beliefs—is to say "Don't get help; lawyers will just make it worse."
 Advising someone not to seek a professional who is trained specifically to help them makes no sense.
-Is there any instance where that's reasonable?
+Is there any time where it would?

 - When I got my brakes fixed, I didn't blush and tell the garage I'm "not the mechanic type."